vitaliihonta/scala-ql/docs/src/main/mdoc/html/writing.md

 # Writing HTML files

-In this examples you will learn how to generate HTML reports based on your data.
+In these examples you will learn how to generate HTML reports based on your data.

 Start by importing `scalaql`: